sionleroux/icfbudapest.org/index.md

 {{ site.description }}

-**Come join us for our main meeting which takes place on Fridays from around 7 PM till 9-ish**
+**Come join us for our main meeting which takes place on weekly basis, please subscribe to our newsletter (above) for up-to-date info.**

 ![]({{ site.url }}/assets/ICFB2024.webp)
 {:.photo width='740' height='556'}